Pericope Adulteræ

 The major theory is that the passage was inserted by a scribe or translator who knew of the story from oral tradition.
 The story may have been passed down through generations, and it was inserted at a place where the writer felt that it would fit.

-Another outlying theory says that it was in the original manuscripts, but it was removed because the message of Jesus forgiving and releasing an unadulterer was unpopular.
-So whomever inserted it back into the text was restoring the original intention of the gospel.
+Another outlying theory says that it was in the original manuscripts, but it was removed because the message of Jesus forgiving and releasing an adulterous woman was unpopular.
+So – this argument goes – whomever inserted it back into the text was restoring the original text of the gospel.

-Other arguments were against its inclusion or teaching, claiming that Biblical inerrancy requires adherence to a baseline, and this passage simply does not qualify.
+Other arguments were against its inclusion or teaching.
+Many claim that Biblical inerrancy requires adherence to a baseline, and this passage simply does not qualify.

-The ultimate question becomes, not, “was it in the original manuscripts?”, but rather, “is it true?”
+In the end, the ultimate question is not, “was it in the original manuscripts?”, but rather, “did it actually happen?”
 Unfortunately, no living person can answer that.

 Does this make it canonical or not?